teddykoker/nequip-eqx/README.md

 | 600 K F | 26.4 (0.1)   | 27.3 (0.3)        | **24.2**
 | 1200 K E | 38.5 (1.6)   | 40.8 (1.3)        | **34.1**
 | 1200 K F | 76.2 (1.1)   | 86.4 (1.5)        | **75.4**

+## Caveats

+JAX, by default, uses TensorFloat-32 (tf32) for matmul operations on hardware that supports it, i.e. NVIDIA Ampere GPUs and later.
+This is typically significantly faster than float32, however is not supported on older GPUs, e.g. V100.
+For this reason, we [force matmuls](nequip_eqx/__init__.py#L10) to use float32 on all hardware.
+If you are training/running inference exclusively on GPUs that support tf32, this line can be removed.

 ## See also